 Investigation: Advisors will receive access to the investigative report that contains the report narrative and all submitted evidence produced in the investigation, unless the party they are advising indicates in writing that the advisor should not be able to access the evidence.
 Advisors are not required to attend the investigation interview/s but they are permitted to attend.
 Advisors will be permitted to ask clarifying questions, as long as they are respectful and not disruptive.
-Advisors may not answer questions or provide information.
+Advisors may not answer questions or provide information on behalf of their party.